 “The Astonishing Hypothesis is that ‘You’, your joys and your sorrows, your memories and your ambitions, your sense of identity and free will, are in fact no more than the behavior of a vast assembly of nerve cells and their associated molecules.
 As Lewis Carroll’s Alice might have phrased it: ‘You’re nothing but a pack of neurons’.”
 (Crick, 1995)

-If this is true, is “I” actually “We”?
-Is “I” a medieval error, like the idea that the earth is flat?
-Should we change our language to say We did this instead of I did it?
-If you don’t want to call yourself “We”, then welcome to the hard problem of consciousness (Chalmers, 1996), that we experience life as a single “I” even though we are physically a collective.
+If so, should I call myself We?
+If “I” is a medieval error, like that the earth is flat, should we now say We did this instead of I did it?
+If you don’t want to refer to yourself “We”, then welcome to the hard problem of consciousness (Chalmers, 1996), that we experience life as a single “I” even though we are physically a collection of cells.

 Neurons respond to one light frequency as “red” and another as “blue” but why is red this experience and blue that one?
 Nothing in neuroscience requires the processing of different light frequencies to give experiences, so what causes redness and blueness?
 The hard problem is that we don’t know why sensory input creates an experience as well as a response.

-Imagine a scientist who knew all the facts there are to know about blue from a monochrome screen, like how neurons analyze blue light frequencies (Jackson, 1982).
-If she then goes outside to see blue for the first time, it’s a new experience, so what does she now know that she didn’t before?
+Imagine a scientist who knew all the facts there are to know about blue from a monochrome screen, such as how neurons analyze blue light frequencies (Jackson, 1982).
+Yet if she then sees blue for the first time, it’s a new experience, so what does she now know that she didn’t before?
 The hard problem is that the facts of blueness don’t explain the experience of seeing blue.

 The Islamic scientist Avicenna proposed a thought experiment: a man floating in a void with no body sensations at all has no awareness of his arms, legs, heart or any other body part but still knows he exists.
 The floating man knows I am, even if all inputs stop.
 The hard problem is that the observer remains even when nothing is being observed.